 "For now”.

 "We are not worried.
-We knew that the new car would not be ready for Sunday 9 March (date of the first Grand Prix of the season, in Australia, ed).
+We knew that the new car would not be ready for Sunday, March 9 [date of the first Grand Prix of the season, in Australia, ndr].
 The choice to debut with the old one was made a long time ago".

-Past experience is encouraging.
+The past experience is encouraging.
 Even twelve months ago, a winning car and a factory-fresh one that had just shattered the Fiorano record were compared.
 Between the two the gap was a full second.
 In favour of the older car, which in the first two races of the season won a first and a third place, a foretaste of the triumph that followed.
-Wednesday at Imola is scheduled for the last day of comparisons, although at Ferrari they specify that it is work on two fronts: the development of a single-seater and the preparation of another that in eighteen days will have to defend the title against competition that promises no discounts.
+Wednesday at Imola there is the last day of comparisons, although at Ferrari they specify that they are working on two fronts: the development of a single-seater and the preparation of another that in eighteen days will have to defend the title against a competition that promises to make no concessions.
 Rubens Barrichello and Luca Badoer also test, alternating on the two F2002s at their disposal: the Brazilian, who is not in perfect physical condition, completes 26 laps, the fastest in 1'22"739; the test driver stops at 15 (the best in 1'23"022), before being blocked by a mechanical failure that leaves him stationary on the track.